Howard Kennedy trainee recruitment

 The Legal Cheek View

 Howard Kennedy has gone through some pretty major changes in recent years — and seems to have emerged in good shape, proving the doubters wrong.
 The product of a 2013 merger between sensible corporate outfit Howard Kennedy and the slightly quirky media law-slanted Finers Stephens Innocent, the combined outfit initially seemed an unlikely jumble of practice areas and personalities.
-But a successful consolidation has led to some fairly solid financial results, with the latest available figures showing firmwide revenues of over £60 million and an average profit per equity partner figure of £315,000.
-Re-elected managing partner Craig Emden is eyeing £80 million in annual revenues by 2024 and hopes to see the firm grow to a 70-partner practice with Howard Kennedy operating a two-tiered partnership of full equity and fixed-share partners.
+But a successful consolidation has led to some fairly solid financial results, with the latest figures showing firmwide revenues increased 15% this year to £74 million.
+Profit per equity partner (PEP) enjoyed an even greater rise of 21%, up to £362,000 from £300,000 last year.

 Howard Kennedy’s financial services and real estate departments have led the growth charge; tech and media work, led by high profile co-founder Mark Stephens, adds glamour to the mix.
 Stephens has represented the likes of James Hewitt, who is said to have had an affair with Princess Diana, Vernon Unsworth, the British diver who brought legal action against Elon Musk, and Julian Assange, founder of Wikileaks.
-The real estate team also received a boost in 2023 through the firm’s acquisition of construction boutique Corbett & Co.
+The real estate and arbitration teams were strengthened in recent years by the firm’s acquisition of the construction boutique Corbett & Co, which brought in seven lawyers, including three partners, to join the firm’s ranks.

-More recently, notable deals include the buy-back of Pandora Jewellery’s UK franchised business in real estate, advising Zelda Perkins (former assistant to Harvey Weinstein), and acting for the British Humanist Association and Witchcraft and Human Rights Information Network on a £500 million claim lodged against them by a preacher.
+More recently, notable deals include acting for financial services company Lendhub on a £13 million refinancing deal and the buy-back of Pandora Jewellery’s UK franchised business in real estate.
+The firm is also known for advising Zelda Perkins (former assistant to Harvey Weinstein), and acting for the British Humanist Association and Witchcraft and Human Rights Information Network on a £500 million claim lodged against them by a preacher.

 Continue reading